Alijewa25/reddit_app_project/docs/ARCHITECTURE.md

   the wrong port/URL is being used.
 Check `python run.py` is running in `backend/`.
 - **Backend returns an empty list `[]`** → The database has no data yet.
 Check the Data Engineer has run `python run_pipeline.py` at least once.
-- **Pipeline fails with a network error** → Check your internet connection, and check the `User-Agent` header is being sent (Reddit blocks requests without one).
+- **Pipeline fails with a network error** → Check your internet connection.
+Also confirm a `User-Agent` header is being sent in `fetcher.py` — not strictly required by Lobsters, but good practice and sometimes helps avoid being blocked by overly aggressive network filters.
-- **Pipeline runs but backend can't find any posts** → Check both `models.py` files actually point at the same `reddit.db` path, and that the schema matches.
+- **Pipeline runs but backend can't find any posts** → Check both `models.py` files actually point at the same `lobsters.db` path, and that the schema matches.

 Each team can test their own layer in isolation using the test files provided — you don't need the other two layers running to verify your own code works.